A Gentle Wakeup Call: Symmetry Breaking with Less Collision Cost: Algorithm Specification

-In designing \mainAlgorithmAcrynom, we hope that $w^* \leq w_0$, since in this case, the above informal analysis yields good expected collision cost (and, as we will show, good latency).
-However, since the adversary sets $\CollCost$ with knowledge of $n$, this is by no means guaranteed; the adversary can always make collisions overwhelmingly likely.
-However, in this case, our consolation prize is that collisions should be cheap.
-To elaborate, we choose to "{\it aim high}" with the initial window size; that is, setting $w_0 = 2^{\CollCost^{\tunableParam}}$.
-This choice sets up our analysis of the following {\bf two cases} for the static setting:
+In designing \mainAlgorithmAcrynom, we hope that $w^* \leq w_0$, since in this case, the above reasoning yields good expected collision cost (and, as we will show, good latency).
+However, since the adversary sets $\CollCost$ with knowledge of $n$, our hopes may be dashed; the adversary can always make collisions overwhelmingly likely.
+However, in this case, our consolation prize is that collisions are cheap, and the degree of cheapness corresponds to $w_0$.
+We choose to "{\it aim high}" with the initial window size; that is, setting $w_0 = 2^{\CollCost^{\tunableParam}}$.
+This choice sets up our analysis of the following {\bf two cases}:

-\begin{enumerate}[leftmargin=10pt] \item{\bf Go Left For Good Window.} If $n\sqrt{\CollCost} \leq w_0$, then the good window exists at or to the left of the initial window; that is, the good-window size is less than or equal to the initial-window size.
-Here, the probability of a collision is ``not too high''.
+\begin{enumerate}[leftmargin=14pt] \item{\bf If {\boldmath{$n\sqrt{\CollCost}\leq w_0$}}}, then the good-window size is less than or equal to the initial-window size.
+Here, the probability of a collision is not too high.
 Thus, so long as we adjust the sending probability upwards in a conservative manner, we can reduce expected collision cost; this is the purpose of the halving phase.
-Of course, there is a tension with latency, since this adjustment cannot be {\it too} conservative, otherwise the time until the first success will be too large.
+Of course, there is a tension with latency, since this adjustment cannot be {\it too} conservative, otherwise the latency will be too large.